mrensan/codest/README.md

 # codest
-Code Test, Educational Archive of Code
+- Code Test, Educational Archive of Code.
+- Java and its peripheral learning